opendocsg/slw-judgments-backfill/2013_SGHC_233/report.md

 22     The purpose of an offeror having to give prior notice of the intention to withdraw his offer to settle before he serves the “Notice of Withdrawal of Offer” is so that the offeree has fair warning that

-the offer is about to lapse and thus has time to consider whether he should accept the offer (see _Teo Gim Tiong v Krishnasamy Pushpavathi (legal representative of the estate of Maran s/o Kannakasabai, deceased)_ [2013] SGHC 178 at [4]).
+the offer is about to lapse and thus has time to consider whether he should accept the offer (see _Teo Gim Tiong v Krishnasamy Pushpavathi (legal representative of the estate of Maran s/o Kannakasabai, deceased)_ <span class="citation">[2013] SGHC 178</span> at [4]).
 There is no necessity for implying an additional time period _after_ service of Form 34, even as a matter of policy, for the self-same purpose.

 23     I also do not accept the Plaintiff’s reliance on the fact that such “Notice of Withdrawal of Offer” can be served with a covering letter in which it should be stipulated the time period after service before the offer to settle is to be withdrawn (see above at [15]).
 If this was the intended manner of the regime, as noted above, one would expect that Form 34 (which use is _mandatory_ under O 22A r 3(3)) would prescribe for such information to be included in its body.
 Mr Chia validly pointed out that it _is_ possible to serve Form 34 electronically, and thus, _without_ a covering letter.